 The NYSSCPA’s Foundation for Accounting Education (FAE) purposes funds to relieve some of the financial burden you may face as a new grad with your sights set on earning a CPA license.
 Formerly known as the Excellence in Accounting Scholarship, the NYSSCPA recently renamed its student aid program in honor of the Society’s recently departed, widely-admired former President David J. Moynihan.
 Awarded based on financial need and academic achievement, the Moynihan Fund strives to help the next members CPA community follow in the footsteps of leaders like Mr. Moynihan, who prioritized professional quality and integrity above all else.

 Find out more about eligibility requirements and past FAE scholarship winners here, or apply now!

 New York’s Best 20-Buck Bargain: NYSSCPA Associate Student Membership

 These days, $20 barely buys dinner delivery, but at the NYSSCPA, it pays your dues for a full year of Associate Student membership.
-What better way to keep ahead of the curve than by joining a society of professionals even before you become their official career peers?
+What better way to keep ahead of the curve than by joining a society of CPA professionals even before you become their official career peers?

-Associate Member benefits include:
+Associate Student Member Benefits: